ysalim152/portfolio-cybersecurity-app/README.md

-# Cybersecurity Portfolio - Alex Chen
+# Cybersecurity Portfolio - Salim YOUNSI

 A professional, modern cybersecurity portfolio website designed for SOC Analyst and Cybersecurity Analyst career paths.
 Features a dark cybersecurity aesthetic with responsive design and interactive elements.